saraabdollahi/EventExplorer/README.md

 ## Repository Structure

+* #### event_aspect_retrieval.py

+      Given a list of events, this script extracts its aspects such as relevant participants,  and locations and ranks them according to the number of links to the event on EventKG.

 * #### web_archive_content_preprocessing.py

       The scripts for preprocessing exported results from the Portuguese Web Archive (PWA).
 These scripts detect languages and keep only English data.